ryan-mcclue/unsw/scif1004/discussion.md

 Large language models (LLMs) can be trained on custom data so they can learn about an individual and generate responses tailored specifically for them (replit)
 A billboard advertising the Replicants with the text "Use your new friend as a personal body servant or a tireless field hand" shows their varied nature.
 The emotions of the Replicants are contrasted with the absence of emotions in society.
-As the Replicants are fundamentally artificial, emotions are therefore portrayed as artificial.
+As the Replicants are fundamentally artificial, emotions are therefore viewed as artificial.

-The opening black-and-white credits accompanied by digital synthesisers are devoid of colour and vitality.

-Even J.F Sebastian, the only human who shows any signs of happiness views emotions as a mechanical construct "I make my friends".

-The opening of the film which describes the '4 year fail-safe' (termination) builtin to the Replicants is evident of society's disregard for their ability to develop emotion.
+The opening credits set the scene for an emotionally anemic society.
+They are deviod of colour and vitality with white text on a black background accompanied by digital synthesised music.
+The text mentions 'retiring' Replicants, which is a flippant term for executing.
-The dehumanising slurs to refer to the Replicants like 'skinjob' and 'skinner' serves to further enhance this state of affairs.
+Slurs like 'skinjob' and 'skinner' also serve to dehumanise the Replicants.
-Roy expresses sorrow after the loss of Pris, Leon demonstrates devotion to the Replicant's plight and Zora shows amorous desires in her work.
-Deckard's isolated, emotionally anemic life is symbolic of humanity.
-There are no scenes of him in a social setting, only work.
-He is awkward and uncomforting relaying emotional information to Rachel.
-When subject to an event of high emotional impact, such as when he shoots Zora or witnesses Roy's animalistic howling, he undergoes physical shakes instead of healthy emotional expressions.
-It's clear that scientific advancements in artificial intelligence have caused society to become emotionally isolated.
-It therefore challenges what it means to be human.

-Tyrell,
-“Rachel is an experiment.
-Nothing more.”
+The Replicants represent emotions society has lost.
+Pris is cheeky, Roy is cunning, Rachel is caring, Leon is loyal and Zora is flirtatious.
+The humans on the other hand are shown to have stowed away their emotions.
+Tyrell callously refers to Rachel as "an experiment.
+Nothing more".
+J.F Sebastian expresses emotional immaturity "I make friends.
+They're toys.
+My friends are toys".
+Furthermore, the main protaganist Deckard is portrayed as a social loner with no friends and very monotonous approach to life.
+He is unaware that informing Rachel that she is a Replicant might upset her, highlighting that such compassion in humans is not typical.

 In conclusion, *Blade Runner* portrays scientific technologies in bio-engineering, robotics and artificial intelligence as having harmful effects on society.
-As a result of these technologies, society is shown to be disrupted from nature, emotionally devoid and self-centered.
+As a result of these technologies, society is shown to be disrupted from nature and emotionally devoid.
 Therefore, the film portrays science as a force of evil, warning of its catastrophic consequences if left unchecked.

 ## References